PlusToolkit/PlusBuild/Docs/BuildInstructionsWindows.md

     - PLUS_USE_ICCAPTURING_VIDEO: ImagingControl USB framegrabber, requires license key from ImagingControl
     - PLUS_USE_MICRONTRACKER: Claron MicronTracker -- disable for 64-bit build
     - PLUS_USE_POLARIS: NDI Polaris and NDI Aurora optical tracker -- disable for 64-bit build
-    - PLUS_USE_ULTRASONIX_VIDEO: Ultrasonix ultrasound system, requires SDK from Ultrasonix -- disable for 64-bit build
     - PLUS_USE_BKPROFOCUS_VIDEO: BK ultrasound system connection through the OEM interface, requires SDK from BK (also enable PLUS_USE_BKPROFOCUS_CAMERALINK to connect through CameraLink interface)
   - Optional: set advanced build options
     - If you want to use a specific Plus revision then set it in PLUSLIB_GIT_REVISION and PLUSAPP_GIT_REVISION.
 Default is `master`, which means the latest version.